-The development of the RIM Policy was consultative and was guided by a Policy Steering Committee chaired by the Ministry of Education, Youth and Information with representatives from the OoC, Ministry of Finance and the Public Service, Ministry of Economic Growth and Job Creation (formerly Ministry of Water, Land, Environment and Climate Change), the Ministry of Health, Ministry of Science, Energy and Technology, Office of the Prime Minister, Office of the Chief Justice (Courts Management Services), JARD/National Archives, National Land Agency, Registrar General's Department, eGov.
+The development of the RIM Policy was consultative and was guided by a Policy Steering Committee chaired by the Ministry of Education, Youth and Information with representatives from the OoC, Ministry of Finance and the Public Service, Ministry of Economic Growth and Job Creation (formerly Ministry of Water, Land, Environment and Climate Change), the Ministry of Health, Ministry of Science, Energy and Technology, Office of the Prime Minister, Office of the Chief Justice (Courts Management Services), JARD, National Land Agency, Registrar General's Department, eGov.
 Jamaica Limited and the National Housing Trust.
-The Committee periodically engaged the Directors of Documentation, Information and Access Services (DDIAS) in all Ministries throughout the Policy development process.
+The Committee periodically engaged the Directors, Documentation, Information and Access Services in all Ministries throughout the Policy development process.
 Thirty-seven entities including all Ministries, one agency/department of each Ministry, Office of the Services Commissions and Houses of Parliament were engaged during the assessment phase of the policy.

-Four consultations were held at the Ministry of Local Government and Community Development and the OoC with 163 representatives from over seventy government entities (See Annexure II).
+Four consultations were held at the Ministry of Local Government and Community Development and the OoC with 163 (See Annexure II) representatives from over seventy government entities.
 Consensus was reached around the policy goals, objectives and principles.
-Ministries' representatives included a Senior Management Team representative, Head of RIM and an IT representative.
-Overall, the participants were supportive of the policy elements.
-However, concerns were raised about the need to strengthen security of records as well as the ability to implement the policy.
-The policy was revised to strengthen the issues of security of records and the protection of personal records.
-As a result, implementation of the Policy will be phased in accordance with the Policy Implementation Strategy.
+Ministries' representatives included a Senior strengthen security of records as well as the ability to implement the policy.
+The policy was revised to strengthen the issues of security of records and the protection of personal records, as a result, implementation of the Policy will be phased in accordance with the Policy Implementation Strategy.